lukejans/tmux-status-line/CONTRIBUTING.md

 - Make sure your pull request passes all the pre-commit checks by running `pre-commit run --all-files` before submitting.
 - Follow the Conventional Commits specification for commit message formatting to maintain a consistent and informative commit history.

-Thank you for your contribution to tokyo-night-tmux!
+Thank you for your contribution to tmux-status-line!
 We appreciate your effort and look forward to collaborating with you.